saprmarks/dictionary_learning/README.md

 ```

 To use `dictionary_learning`, include it as a subdirectory in some project's directory and import it; see the examples below.

+We also provide a [demonstration](https://github.com/adamkarvonen/dictionary_learning_demo), which trains and evaluates 2 SAEs in ~30 minutes before plotting the results.

 # Using trained dictionaries